What your ears and wallet can expect from the new hearing aid options.

 People's hearing has traditionally been tested by a certified audiologist, who is trained to configure hearing aids based on a person's specific hearing loss.
 The procedure is similar to that of obtaining prescription glasses.

 Hearing tests determine how loud a sound must be in order for you to hear it clearly.
 People with normal hearing can detect sounds that are less than 25 decibels in volume (dB).
 Mild to moderate hearing loss ranges from 26 dB to 55 dB.
 A person with mild hearing loss can hear certain speech sounds but struggles to hear softer sounds.
 When another person speaks normally, someone with moderate hearing loss may have difficulty hearing the speech.
-Hearing loss caused by ageing or other factors can affect one or both ears.
+Hearing loss caused by aging or other factors can affect one or both ears.

 A hearing test by an audiologist is not required for OTC hearing aids.
 These devices, however, can only treat mild to moderate hearing loss.
 "Even if you have severe or profound hearing loss, you should still see an audiologist for a full exam," Dr. Naples says.